ngaut/stackvm/spec.md

     "seq_no": 4,
     "type": "vector_search",
     "parameters": {
-      "vector_search": "What are the key features and improvements in TiDB version ${latest_tidb_version}?", "top_k": 3,
+      "query": "What are the key features and improvements in TiDB version ${latest_tidb_version}?", "top_k": 3,
       "output_var": "tidb_info"
     }